Cringing from your property tax assessment? How to fight property taxes, plus our experience lowering our property taxes.

 According to the National Taxpayer's Union Foundation, 30-60% of homes are over-assessed for tax purposes.
 That's a good chunk!
 But, only 2-5% of people ever appeal their property taxes.

-Reason #4: You Bought a Home at One Price, but It Has Hidden Repair Need
+Reason #4: You Bought a Home at One Price, but It Has Hidden Repairs Need

 This is the reason why we ended up appealing our property taxes.
 We bought our home at a certain price, the local tax assessor then raised the appraised value to better match this market price.
 Except that then we found out we had tons of repairs that did not show up in the inspection report (meaning the appraised value was likely incorrect).